+Grosse-Erdmann and Peris \cite[Theorem 4.5]{Grosse-Erdmann-Peris} proved Theorem 1.3 in the case of Fr$\acute{e}$chet sequence spaces, thus Theorem 1.3 generalizes Theorem 1.1.

+In the case of mixing weighted unilateral backward shifts on barrelled topological sequence spaces, we prove the following results:

-\begin{theorem} Let $X$ be a barrelled topological sequence space in which the canonical unit vectors $(e_{n})_{n=1}^{\infty}$ form a basis.
-Let $\omega=(w_{n})_{n=1}^{\infty}$ be a sequence of nonzero scalars.
-Suppose that the unilateral weighted backward shift $B_{\omega}$ is a continuous linear operator on $X$, where
+\begin{theorem} Let $X$ be a barrelled topological sequence space in which $(e_{n})_{n=1}^{\infty}$ form a basis.
+Let $\nu=(v_{n})_{n=1}^{\infty}$ be a sequence of nonzero scalars.
+Suppose that the unilateral weighted backward shift $T_{\nu}$ is a continuous linear operator on $X$, where